-We will initially receive approximately \$203.2 million in net proceeds from the sale of shares offered by us in this offering (or approximately \$253.1 million if the underwriters' option to purchase additional shares is exercised in full), after deducting underwriting discounts and commissions and our estimated offering expenses.
+We will receive approximately \$ million in net proceeds from the sale of shares offered by us in this offering (or \$ million if the underwriters' option to purchase additional shares is exercised in full), after deducting underwriting discounts and commissions and our estimated offering expenses.

 We will not initially receive any proceeds from the sale of shares of our common stock by the forward sellers or their affiliates.
-We expect to receive net proceeds of approximately \$129.3 million (after deducting fees and estimated expenses related to the forward sales agreements and this offering), subject to certain adjustments pursuant to the forward sales agreements, only upon full physical settlement of the forward sales agreements, which we expect will occur within approximately six months from the date of this prospectus supplement.(3)
+We expect to receive net proceeds of approximately \$\\$\text{million}\$ million (after deducting fees and estimated expenses related to the forward sales agreements and this offering), subject to certain adjustments pursuant to the forward sales agreements, only upon full physical settlement of the forward sales agreements, which we expect will occur within approximately six months from the date of this prospectus supplement.(3)

-We intend to contribute the net proceeds from this offering and the net proceeds, if any, received upon the settlement of the forward sales agreements (and from the sale of any shares of our common stock that we may sell to the underwriters in lieu of the forward sellers selling our common stock to the underwriters) to our operating partnership, which intends to subsequently use a portion of such net proceeds to fund in part the portfolio acquisition and to repay borrowings outstanding under our amended senior unsecured credit facility, and the balance of such net proceeds, if any, to fund other potential acquisition opportunities, for general corporate purposes, or a combination of the foregoing.
+We intend to contribute the net proceeds from this offering and the net proceeds, if any, received upon the settlement of the forward sales agreements (and from the sale of any shares of our common stock that we may sell to the underwriters in lieu of the forward sellers selling our common stock to the underwriters) to our operating partnership, which intends to subsequently use a portion of such net proceeds to fund in part the portfolio acquisition.
+Our operating partnership intends to use the balance of such net proceeds (or any additional shares of our common stock sold by us in connection with this offering), if any, to repay borrowings outstanding under our amended senior unsecured credit facility, to fund other potential acquisition opportunities, for general corporate purposes, or a combination of the foregoing.
 See "Use of Proceeds" and "Risk Factors" for certain considerations relevant to an investment in our common stock.